MakeSchool-Tutorials/Game-Of-Life-SpriteKit-Swift-Solution/README.md

 - Translate Game of Life's mathematical principles and logic into code

 ## Common issues :bug:
+- 'Optional' or 'Nil' errors with code connections may be due to an incorrectly named node in the GameScene.sks file
+- Faulty or unresponsive buttons usually result from not changing a node's class to MSButtonNode
+- Jet fuel can't melt steal beams

 ## What you should understand when finished :checkered_flag:
 - The Grid Class: Created this subclass of SKSpriteNode and built a self-contained simulation node